KyleCuthbertson/react-quiz-app/README.md

 # react-quiz-app
-Quiz App using react.js and TypeScript
+Quiz App using react.js, TypeScript and Material-UI